cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://hunter.io/">Hunter.io</a> — can link to an article to find its author and his email address
 </br><a href='https://www.signalhire.com/candidates/47dc037faace4abeb0727d6f4d0f3079'>SingleHire</a> — Tool for search contacts by full name, location and job title.
 Shows phones, emails, #Linkedin, #Facebook, #Twitter and other social media profile
 </br><a href='https://github.com/sharsil/mailcat'>Mailcat</a> — find existing email addresses by nickname in 22 providers, > 60 domains and > 100 aliases
+</br><a href="https://github.com/qeeqbox/social-analyzer">Social Analyzer</a> — tool for searching nickname profiles on more than 300 sites
 </br><a href='http://sovaweb.herokuapp.com/'>SovaWeb</a> — web version of a famous Russian bot in Telegram for searching by email, nickname, IMSI, IMEI, MSISDN, BTS, IP, BSSID

 </br><a href="https://github.com/Rog3rSm1th/Profil3r">Profil3r</a> — search for profiles in social networks by nickname